theEricMa/ScaleDreamer/README.md

 - **2024.06.23** Create this repo.

 ## ⚙️ Dependencies and Installation
-You must have an NVIDIA graphics card with at least [?]GB VRAM and have [CUDA](https://developer.nvidia.com/cuda-downloads) installed.
-Follow the [threestudio](https://github.com/threestudio-project/threestudio) instructions to set up your environment, or use the instructions below.
+Follow the [threestudio](https://github.com/threestudio-project/threestudio) instructions to set up your environment, or use our provided instructions as below.
 - Create a virtual environment:

 ```sh